learn-co-curriculum/java-switch-statement/README.md

 Duplicate cases are not allowed in switch statements.

-The `break` statement is optional, although most programmers tend to use it to show that they have finished writing the code needed within the case and that it can get out of the `switch`.
+The `break` statement, while optional, is highly recommended.
+It tells Java that they have finished writing the code needed within the case and that it can get out of the `switch`.
 When the code reaches a `break`, it will exit from the `switch` and continue on with the next statement outside the `switch`.
-If the `break` is not present, then it will "fall through" and the code will continue onto the next case until it sees a `break` statement.
+More on what happens if we omit the `break` statement in a little bit.

 `default` statements are also optional and usually appear at the end of the `switch`.
 The `default` statement sequence is executed if no `case` matches.
 If